-Tiffany directed the launch video for the UNSTOPPABLE campaign I’m producing for Planned Parenthood.
+Tiffany directed the launch video for the UNSTOPPABLE campaign I produced for Planned Parenthood.

-I worked with The Wooster Group on the development and production of House/Lights based on Gertrude Stein’s Doctor Faustus Lights the Lights.
-That show went on to tour 16 cities around the world and received an Obie Award for Best Production.
+I worked with The Wooster Group on the development and production of House/Lights, which was named by the New York Times in 2018 as one of the 25 best shows of the last 25 years.
+House/Lights toured 16 cities around the world and received an Obie Award for Best Production.
 I’ve also produced a benefit for The Wooster Group and now serve on its board.

 I worked with Marianne Weems and her company The Builders Association on Alladeen and Super Vision, both of which premiered at the Brooklyn Academy of Music and toured to a combined total of 42 cities.
-Alladeen received an Obie Award for Outstanding Production, and I was nominated by the Evening Standard UK for Best Actress in a Visiting Production for my performance.
+Alladeen received an Obie Award for Outstanding Production, and I was nominated by the Evening Standard UK for Best Actress in a Visiting Production.

-In 2014, I started working with Mike Iveson on his debut as a playwright, Sorry Robot.
-We developed the show at the Orchard Project residency and premiered it at PS122’s COIL Festival in January 2015.
-I played four roles, and in one scene alternated between three characters.
+I was in Mike Iveson's playwriting debut, Sorry Robot, at PS122’s COIL Festival in 2015.
 Ben Brantley gave the show a wonderful review in The New York Times.